Fired for Talking? Google’s Former Employee, Timnit Gebru, Claims Being Fired for Sending an Interpretative Email

 Seek Legal Assistance Today

-If you believe you have been wrongfully terminated or have experienced racial discrimination in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you believe you have been wrongfully terminated or have experienced racial discrimination in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.